caarmen/porter-stemmer/README.md

 Using the library:
 -----------------
-The library is not yet available on jcenter.
-For now, it is available on bintray.
+The library is available on jcenter.
-Add the `http://dl.bintray.com/caarmen/maven` repository to your build file.

 To include the library in your project:

 maven: